DocumentationBook/SphinxDocumentation/research/tools/index.rst

 =================

 If you need to focus on a specific part of the program you research, you can insert the tracer to the corresponding place inside the program.
-There are two variations on it:
+There are two variations of this approach:

 *  Start and stop the process explicitly, for example::